leonardoborges/octopress/source/_posts/2018-02-19-highlights-of-the-symposium-on-blockchain-and-distributed-ledger-technology-day-1.markdown

 ## Issues for law and the legal profession - Lyria Bennet Moses - UNSW

-The last one for the day, this talk is the one I was looking forward to the most due to my work at [MODRON](http://www.modron.com/).
+The last one for the day, this talk is the one I was looking forward to the most.
 It explores concerns and legal challenges with using blockchain technology.
+Although not related to blockchain, our work at [MODRON](http://www.modron.com/) offers many parallels with the themes discussed here.

 According to Lyria - and it's certainly true in non-blockchain tech circles as well such as AI and Machine Learning - people ask if blockchain and smart contracts will replace lawyers.